What affects purchasing costs in a restaurant?

 They have:

-Clear control over their purchasing
+Clear control over their purchases

 Insight into what they actually pay